-In August of 1777, Lieutenant Colonel Friedrich Baum found himself a long way from his home in Braunschweig - Wolfenbüttel, what is now a part of Lower Saxony in Germany.
-The Duke, Karl Wilhelm Ferdinand, provided Baum and nearly 4,000 of his fellow servicemen, to his brother-in-law, King George III of Great Britain, in order to put down the Rebellion in America.
-They were led by British General John Burgoyne, but when Burgoyne found his military campaign in serious need of provisions, draft animals, and a military diversion, Baum was sent to lead a raid on a supply depot in Bennington, VT.
-Speaking only his native German, and having little field experience in commanding a multinational force of nearly 800 German, British, Canadian, American and Native troops, Baum and his force departed from the British encampment on the Hudson River.
+In August of 1777, Lieutenant Colonel Friedrich Baum found himself a long way from his home in Braunschweig – Wolfenbüttel, what is now a part of Lower Saxony in Germany.
+The Duke, Carl I provided nearly 6,000 of his fellow servicemen to his son’s brother-in-law, King George III of Great Britain, in order to put down the Rebellion in America.
+The a majority of them were led by British General John Burgoyne, but when Burgoyne found his military campaign in serious need of provisions, draft animals, and a military diversion, Baum was sent to lead a raid on a supply depot in Bennington, VT.
+Speaking only his native German, and having no field experience in commanding a multinational force of nearly 800 German, British, Canadian, American and Native troops, Baum and his force departed from the British encampment on the Hudson River.
 They marched along a rugged route their enemy, the rebel Americans, had cut just the year before, to what they believed was a scantily guarded depot.
-This story is the anatomy of a disastrous event ... explore Lt.
+This story is the anatomy of a disastrous event … explore Lt.
 Col. Friedrich Baum’s ill-fated journey to the Battle of Bennington, and experience some of the most stunning landscape to be found along New York’s Lakes to Locks Passage.

 Best Times to Go

 The season for Bennington Battlefield is May 1 through Labor Day.

 What You Should Know Before You Go